beacon-biosignals/StableHashTraits.jl/README.md

 end
 # ignore `metadata`, `data` will be hashed using fallbacks for `AbstractArray` type
 StableHashTraits.transformer(::Type{<:MyType}) = Transformer(x -> (; x.data);
-                                                             preserves_structure=true)
+                                                             hoist_type=true)
 a = MyType(read("myfile.txt"), Dict{Symbol, Any}(:read => Dates.now()))
 b = MyType(read("myfile.txt"), Dict{Symbol, Any}(:read => Dates.now()))
 stable_hash(a; version=3) == stable_hash(b; version=3) # true
 ```
 <!--END_EXAMPLE-->

 Useres can define a method of `transformer` to customize how an object is hashed.
 It should return a function wrapped in `Transformer`.
 During hashing, this function is called and its result is the value that is actually hashed.
-(The `preserves_structure` keyword shown above is an optional flag that can be used to further optimize performance of your transformer in some cases; you can do this any time the function is type stable, but some type-unstable functions are also possible.
+(The `hoist_type` keyword shown above is an optional flag that can be used to further optimize performance of your transformer in some cases; you can do this any time the function is type stable, but some type-unstable functions are also possible.
 See the documentation for details).

 StableHashTraits aims to guarantee a stable hash so long as you only upgrade to non-breaking versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an object's hash in this case would be considered a bug.

 > [!WARNING]
-> Hash versions 3 constitutes a substantial redesign of StableHashTraits so as to avoid reliance on some unstable Julia internals.
+> Hash versions 3 constitutes a substantial redesign of StableHashTraits so as to more conservatively avoid realiance on the internals of julia and packages.
 Hash versions 1 and 2 are deprecated and will be removed in a soon-to-be released StableHashTraits 2.0.
 Hash version 3 will remain unchanged in this 2.0 release.
 Hash version 1 is the default version if you don't specify a version.
 You can read the documentation for hash version 1 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.0.0/README.md) and hash version 2 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.1.8/README.md).

 <!--The START_ and STOP_ comments are used to extract content that is also repeated in the documentation-->
 <!--START_OVERVIEW-->